video-db/videodb-chat/README.md

 ### Usage

-Import the necessary components and styles. ( Currently supports Vue.js only )
+Import the necessary components and styles.

-> If you are using default ChatHook, make sure your backend is running and the socket url is correct
+If you are using [video-agents backend](https://github.com/video-db/video-agents), make sure it is running and the socket url is correctly passed in `chat-hook-config`
-> Checkout [video-agents](https://github.com/video-db/video-agents) for more details of backend setup for default ChatHook.

-> If you want to setup with your own backend, checkout [using custom chatHook](#using-custom-chatHook) section
+> If you want to setup videodb-chat with your own backend, checkout [custom chatHook](#custom-chatHook) section

 ```html
 <script setup>